josedv82/matuR/README.md

 <img src="man/matur_logo.PNG" align="right" width="300" />

 # Intro
 Accounting for maturation stages in young athletes is paramount for talent identification.
-The concept of biobanding, or grouping of athletes based on their biological development as opposed to their chronological age, has also been widely researched to enable comparison of physical attributes across young athletes as well as better adjustment of the competition demands athletes are exposed to.
+The concept of biobanding, or grouping of athletes based on their biological development as opposed to their chronological age, has also been widely researched to enable comparison of physical attributes across young athletes as well as better adjustment of the training and competition demands athletes are exposed to.

-It is beyond the scope of this package to discuss the different methods available for the assessment of maturation in young athletes.
-The goal of this repository is to present **matuR**, a package that provide a simple framework for professionals working with young athletes to calculate common maturation metrics and quick visual reports to help facilitate interpretation of the results.
+The goal of this repository is to showcase **matuR**, a package that provides a simple framework for professionals working with young athletes to calculate and visualize common maturation metrics using not invasive methods.
+The two methods implemented are:

+**Prediction of age at Peak Height Velocity (PHV):** This method is based on research from Mirlwald et al and uses the following parameters:

+* gender
+* date of birth
+* date of measurement
+* height (cms)
+* sitting height (cms)
+* weight (kgs)

+**Predicted Adult Height (PAH):** This method is based on the Khamis-Roche method and it used the following parameters:

+* age
+* gender
+* height (cms)
+* weight (kgs)
+* mother height (cms)
+* father height (cms)

-The two methods implemented in **matuR** for the assessment of maturation are the 1) *Khamis-Roche* and 2) *maturity offset* methods.
-For further details about this methodology, please see the reference section at the bottom of this page.
+For further details about these two methods, their protocols and calculations see the reference section at the bottom of this page.

 # Installation